Construction of the De la Villanelle auxiliary structure

 As part of the Blue line extension project, this worksite involves building a new operational infrastructure required to operate the métro.

-Duration of the work: Starting 2022, exact schedule to be specified.
+Duration of the work: Exact schedule to be specified.

 Description of the work: New building construction